RadioNoiseE/apltex/README.md

 ## Post-Installation

-Look in the [releases](https://github.com/RadioNoiseE/apltex/releases) page for some useful packaged and ready-to-use macros.
+Look in the [releases](https://github.com/RadioNoiseE/apltex/releases) page for some useful packaged and ready-to-use macros to support OpenType fonts, diagram drawing with the builtin MetaPost library, etc.

 You can also manually add packages or formats.
 The directory structure looks like: